A new Middle East Forum report uncovers the extremism and terror connections of the largest Islamic charity in the western world: Islamic Relief.

 Waking Up to the Threat

 Islamic Relief's claims to be a moderate organization are gradually losing credibility.
 Since Islamic Relief was designated as a terrorist organization by the United Arab Emirates, a number of Western countries have starting examining the international charity's activities.

-In the United States, agents from the Federal Bureau of Investigation, Internal Revenue Service and Office of Personnel Management reportedly put together a criminal case relating to Islamic Relief in 2016.
+In the United States, a government source revealed to Ryan Mauro, a fellow of the Clarion Project, that agents from the Federal Bureau of Investigation, Internal Revenue Service and Office of Personnel Management had put together a criminal case relating to Islamic Relief in 2016.
 The Middle East Forum submitted requests for documents concerning Islamic Relief under the Freedom of Information Act to the agencies involved.
-In January 2018, the OPM confirmed the existence of a criminal investigation, stating: "We are withholding the records … as they were compiled for law enforcement purposes and their disclosure could reasonably be expected to interfere with ongoing enforcement proceedings, by—for example—suggesting the scope of an investigation and alerting potential subjects as to the nature of the Government's evidence and strategy."
+In January 2018, the OPM confirmed the existence of a criminal investigation, stating: "We are withholding the records ... as they were compiled for law enforcement purposes and their disclosure could reasonably be expected to interfere with ongoing enforcement proceedings, by—for example—suggesting the scope of an investigation and alerting potential subjects as to the nature of the Government's evidence and strategy."